spacemeshos/docs/docs/start/smesher/post_1n.md

 ### Node Events

 Method `spacemesh.v1.AdminService.EventsStream` have been extended with `smesher` field in the events.
-So you're expected to see event PER post service now.
+So you're expected to see the event PER post service now.

 ### Troubleshooting Tips